huangtonyj/Kilogram/README.md

 delete 'api/likes/:post_id', to: 'api/likes#destroy', defaults: {format: :json}
 ```

 Instead of looking up the like record to delete by the `like` id.
-The FE will send a delete request with the associated post_id.
-In combination with user auth session, the BE will determine the current user and and find the associated like record by post id.
+The FE will send a delete request with the associated `post_id`.
+In combination with user auth session, the BE will determine the current user and and find the associated like record by requested `post_id` parameter.
 ___
 ### Reusable Modular React Components